yoyz/picoloop/README.md

 Changelog
 =========

+V0.77ab
+- a : introduce lgptsampler for vita and raspberry pi
+- b : introduce lgptsampler for windows, stuck on psp

 V0.76abc
 - a : first port on psvita thanks to #henkaku team
 - b : re add polyrithmic in PSH,